-Los Angeles, CA. In a ten minute video blog featured on the Full Disclosure Network™ website via streaming video starting Monday, August 15, 2005 Los Angeles Unified School District (LAUSD) Board member David Tokofsky disclosed the existence of an unknown school financing operation which has been concealed from the public eye apparently to avoid scrutiny.
+Los Angeles, CA. In a ten-minute video blog featured on the Full Disclosure Network™ below starting Monday, August 15, 2005 Los Angeles Unified School District (LAUSD) Board member David Tokofsky disclosed the existence of an unknown school financing operation which has been concealed from the public eye apparently to avoid scrutiny.

 - Tokofsky describes the authority of the mysterious “Financing Corporation” and “Land Bank” which were set up by the LAUSD for the purpose of purchasing land for school sites and various other needs, including hundreds of millions for computer technology.

 - Full Disclosure™ asked David Tokofsky why KLCS, the public television channel owned and operated by LAUSD, had turned off the television cameras and all coverage of a three-minute simultaneous meeting of the LAUSD Financing Corporation and a second public benefit organization known as the Administration Building Financing Corporation that was held on April 22, 2004 just after a Special Meeting of the Board was adjourned.

 - Also featured in the video blog is a three-minute audio tape of a simultaneous meeting of the LAUSD Financing Corporationand Administration Building Financing Corporation which documents the casual attitude of the Board.
 In this brief meeting the Board quickly dispensed with perfunctory “no objection” votes, without discussion or debate authorizing “the execution, sale and delivery of $50 million in refunding Certificates of Participation (COPs)” in one resolution .